lucassabreu/clockify-cli/README.md

 ?
 User Generated Token: <your-api-token>
 ?
 Choose default Workspace: <workspace-id> - John Doe's workspace ?
 Choose your user: <user-id> - John Doe
 ?
-Should try to find project by its name?
-Yes
+Should try to find projects/tasks/tags by their names?
+Yes ?
-?
 Should use "Interactive Mode" by default?
 Yes
 ?
 Which days of the week do you work? monday, tuesday, wednesday, thursday, friday ?
 Should allow starting time entries with incomplete data?
-No
+No ?
+Should show task on time entries as a separated column?
+Yes
 ```

 The CLI saves your workspace info and an API token to `~/.clockify-cli.yaml` for future use.